Pre-execution verification for AI agents.

 In-flight reservation system

-When a verify_action call is being processed, QWED reserves the step number to prevent concurrent requests from claiming the same step.
-The reservation is released if the action is denied, allowing the agent to retry with a different action at the same step.
+While QWED processes a verify_action call, it reserves the step number so concurrent requests cannot claim the same step.
+QWED releases the reservation if the action is denied, allowing the agent to retry with a different action at the same step.

 Budget denial behavior